d-s-e/aulosplayer/aulosplayer/README.md

-## aulos.py README
+## aulos README

-aulos.py is a web application powered by flask, that provides a status and control frontend to manage multiple MPD servers.
+aulos is a web application powered by flask, that provides a status and control frontend to manage multiple MPD servers.

 **aulos is ALPHA software!**

-### Dependencies:
+### Dependencies (Debian-Packages):
+ * python2.7
- * Python 2.7
+ * python-flask
- * Flask
+ * python-mpd

 ### Quickstart:

  * Edit config/players.json